Catel/Catel.Docs/src/vnext/catel-mvvm/behaviors-triggers/navigate.md

 # Navigate

+@alert important
 Note that this behavior is only available for WPF
+@end

-The Hyperlink control in WPF is very powerful, but it is hard to make them work outside pages.
+The `Hyperlink` control in WPF is very powerful, but it is hard to make them work outside pages.

 Add the following XML namespaces: